joseph-flinn/site/posts/0-git-monorepo.md

 or shared library.

 In addition to this, most monorepo structures are very custom to support the specific projects that they hold.
-Because of these snowflake designs, industry patterns using the avaiable CI/CD tools may not work for the project.
+Because of these snowflake designs, industry patterns using the available CI/CD tools may not work for the project.
 Every adventure into the CI/CD world of the monorepo becomes a balancing act because there are constraints between the projects and the pipelines for those projects.

 #### 2. Automatic Dependency Management

-It has become common practice to use an automated depedency manager to keep project dependencies up-to-date.
+It has become common practice to use an automated dependency manager to keep project dependencies up-to-date.
 GitHub's Dependabot and Renovate are a couple of examples.
 As of today, neither of these leaders in dependency management support the `<app>-<version>` standard of tagging of monorepos.
 If the software that is in the monorepo is used in other software (library, sdk, GitHub Action, Dockerfile, Helm Chart), project specific tags cannot be used as a source.
 I